 Key Points

-Elk Island Catholic Schools maintains a high level of academic achievement.
+Elk Island Catholic Schools is committed to providing a high level of academic achievement.

 Albertans’ taxes should support an education system that is compatible with their faith; our publicly-funded school system provides faith-based education for a large minority of Albertans, helping to maintain our province’s pluralistic social fabric.

-Along with Indigenous and Francophone rights, the constitutional protection on Catholic Education belongs to a set of minority rights in Canada, which are there to protect vulnerable communities from discrimination.
-All three groups are still significant minorities today, and are identified explicitly in the 1982 Charter of Rights and Freedoms.
-There is significant legal precedent at the highest levels in this country supporting the rights of minorities, which constitute the foundation of our highly pluralistic society.
+Along with Indigenous and Francophone rights, the constitutional protection on Catholic education belongs to a set of minority rights and privileges in Canada, which are there to protect vulnerable communities from discrimination.
+All three groups are still minorities today, and are identified explicitly in the Constitution Act and the 1982 Charter of Rights and Freedoms.
+There is significant legal precedent at the highest levels in this country supporting the rights of minorities, which constitute the foundation of our pluralistic society.

 Goal

-With a budget that has resulted in staff cuts, EICS will continue to advocate for increased funding year over year.
+EICS will continue to advocate for increased funding for our division.

 Key Points